nurik0404/Ai-assistant/README.md

 # Ai-assistant
 A responsive AI chat assistant that connects to Google's Gemini model and remembers conversation context for natural follow-up questions.
 Built with HTML, CSS, and JavaScript.
+Try to change Api keys in google api key gemini